+3. The third way to get a FB coupon is a series of events FB started to run, named Boost Your Business.
+These events are designed to help small business owners get the max out their Facebook advertising or general activity.
+There are two types of events.
+The event I took part in was a short, 2 hours gathering in West LA.
+These short events are called 2-hour pop-up events and a handful of participants received $500 worth of Facebook advertising coupons.
+The other sort of gatherings are the half-day events.
+These occur less often and carry a symbolic participation price.
+However, all participants leave with a $50 FB ad credit.
+The latest events in my area were on October in La Palma, CA ($100 coupons will be handed to some participants) and also one in Malibu where $500 coupons will be handed to three winners.
+To view the upcoming months Boost events, head here.

-4. Fourth FB coupon method, though likely relevant only to a small portion of my readers, is the promotion Facebook is offering mobile start-ups and app developers.
+4. Fourth FB coupon method, though likely relevant only to a small portion of my readers, is the promotion that Facebook is offering mobile start-ups and app developers.
 If you’re one of them, head to the FbStart program, where you will need to apply, and if accepted, you will be offered with up to $80,000 in various tools and services, including $500 in free advertising credits.
 As per the report here, more than $100 million in benefits were distributed during the first year.

-5. The Fifth FB coupon method- Facebook is occasionally holding holiday creative challenges/contests, (the last one I saw was in January 2018), where you can win anywhere between $300-$1,000 worth of Facebook ad vouchers, plus Amazon gift cards.
+5. The Fifth FB coupon method- Facebook is occasionally holding holiday creative challenges/contests, (the last one I saw was beginning of 2018), where you can win anywhere between $300-$1,000 worth of Facebook ad vouchers, plus Amazon gift cards.
 You will need to create a successful and creative campaign to win this one as you will be evaluated for your creativity, improvement over time and quality of ads, and we recommend you get a cost-effective professional help for that.
 Make sure to read the terms and condition of the promotion to see that you qualify.